Thomas Kirby-Green: 'Great Escape'

-The original escape plan teamed Gordon Kidder up with Dick Churchill to travel posing as Rumanian woodcutters, but after Churchill was removed to another camp, Kidder was paired with deeply sun-tanned Tom Kirby-Green, who had been in charge of security for organizer Roger Bushells "escape committee"; they would instead pose as Spanish labourers.
-Despite Kirby-Green being buried by a cave-in in the tunnel, he and Kidder were amongst the first 24 from the total of 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now known as "the Great Escape".
+The original escape plan teamed Gordon Kidder up with Dick Churchill to travel posing as Romanian woodcutters, but after Churchill was removed to another camp, Kidder was paired with deeply sun-tanned Tom Kirby-Green, who had been in charge of security for organizer Roger Bushells "escape committee"; they would instead pose as Spanish labourers.
+Despite Kirby-Green being buried by a cave-in in the tunnel, he and Kidder were among the first 24 from the total of 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now known as "the Great Escape".
 The pair cleared the tunnel exit before the alarm was sounded and made it to the local railway station, where they were almost exposed when questioned by a female member of the prison camp censor staff.
 She involved a policeman, who was convinced by their mixture of Spanish and broken German and let them go.

-They boarded the train for Breslau, where they then changed trains for Czechoslovakia, hoping for a further connection to Yugoslavia or Hungary where Kirby-Green had friends.
-But after crossing the border they were recaptured at Hodonin in southern Moravia (close to the Austrian frontier) on 28 March 1944.
-While held at Zlin prison they were interrogated under torture.
+They boarded the train for Breslau, where they then changed trains for Czechoslovakia, hoping for a further connection to Yugoslavia or Hungary where Kirby-Green had friends but after crossing the border they were recaptured at Hodonín in southern Moravia (close to the Austrian frontier) on 28 March 1944.
+While held at Zlín prison they were interrogated under torture.

-The two escapees were taken away by the Zlin Gestapo in two cars which headed out onto the Breslau road, and were shot near Mahrisch Ostrau (later known as Moravska Ostrava and now just as Ostrava), their bodies being cremated in the local crematorium there.
+The two escapees were taken away by the Zlín Gestapo in two cars which headed out onto the Breslau road, and were shot near Moravská Ostrava (today part of Ostrava), their bodies being cremated in the local crematorium there.
 Urns returned to Stalag Luft III were marked with the date 29 March 1944 and the name of the town Mahrisch.

 Kirby-Green was one of the 50 escapers murdered by the Gestapo.
 Originally his remains were buried at Sagan.
 He is now buried in part of the Poznan Old Garrison Cemetery.
 At the Anglican St Andrew's Church in Tangier, there is a memorial to him.

-Post-war Czech investigators identified the participants in the murders of Kirby-Green and Gordon Kidder at Hrabuvka, west of Ostrava, and notified their British opposite numbers on 2 December 1945.
+Post-war Czech investigators identified the participants in the murders of Kirby-Green and Gordon Kidder at Hrabuvka, part of Ostrava, and notified their British opposite numbers on 2 December 1945.

 Kirby-Green's name was amongst those in the list of murdered prisoners which was published when news broke on or about 19–20 May 1944.
 The Glasgow Herald of 19 May 1944 published an early list naming several officers including Kirby-Green.
 Post-war investigations saw a number of those guilty of the murders tracked down, arrested and tried for their crimes.